-- 13.2 At the completion of the reconfirmation and reassignment processes described in clauses 11 and 12 above, every unfilled position in the reorganised school shall, in the first instance, be advertised in all the other schools which are identified as being part of the school reorganisation process in accordance with clause 3.1 of this Appendix and section 605 of the Education and Training Act 2020 and which are being closed as a result of that process. - Employees whose positions were disestablished at any other school which is identified as being part of the school reorganisation process as described in clause 13.2 and is being closed as a result of that process, may seek appointment to any position advertised at the reorganised school. - Where there are unfilled positions in a reorganised school and where there are applicants from the closing school, the Board of the closing school may nominate a parent member of its Board to participate in the appointment process except for the decision making process. - Employees whose positions were disestablished at any other school which is identified as being part of the school reorganisation process and is being closed as a result of that process may, by mutual agreement, be appointed to any vacant position for which they could become suitable with reasonable access to retraining. - Where the employer makes an offer of an equivalent position as defined in section 605 of the Education and Training Act 2020 to an applicant from the closed school and that applicant chooses not to accept the offer, section 605 of the Education and Training Act applies whether or not the employee applied for the position. - 13.7 If, at the completion of the processes described in clauses 13.1-13.6 above, any position or positions remain unfilled, they may be advertised externally.
+- 13.1 The purpose of these provisions is to provide opportunities for employees directly affected by the closure of their school to gain employment in the reorganised school.
+The final decision to make any or all appointments, to the vacant positions, lies with the Board of the reorganised school.
+Process - 13.2 At the completion of the reconfirmation and reassignment processes described in clauses 11 and 12 above, every unfilled position in the reorganised school shall, in the first instance, be advertised in all the other schools which are identified as being part of the school reorganisation process in accordance with clause 3.1 of this Appendix and section 605 of the Education and Training Act 2020 and which are being closed as a result of that process. - 13.3 Employees whose positions were disestablished at any other school which is identified as being part of the school reorganisation process as described in clause 13.2 and is being closed as a result of that process, may seek appointment to any position advertised at the reorganised school. - 13.4 Where there are unfilled positions in a reorganised school and where there are applicants from the closing school, the Board of the closing school may nominate a parent member of its Board to participate in the appointment process except for the decision making process. - 13.5 Employees whose positions were disestablished at any other school which is identified as being part of the school reorganisation process and is being closed as a result of that process may, by mutual agreement, be appointed to any vacant position for which they could become suitable with reasonable access to retraining. - 13.6 Where the employer makes an offer of an equivalent position as defined in section 605 of the Education and Training Act 2020 to an applicant from the closed school and that applicant chooses not to accept the offer, section 605 of the Education and Training Act applies whether or not the employee applied for the position. - 13.7 If, at the completion of the processes described in clauses 13.1-13.6 above, any position or positions remain unfilled, they may be advertised externally.